runesoeknudsen/node-userid/README.md

 $ npm install userid
  ```

-This relies on GNU getgrname, getgrid, etc and works on POSIX systems only.
-Sorry, windows.
+This relies on GNU `getgrname` and `getgrid`.
+Works on POSIX systems only.
+This package is not useful on Windows

 ## Usage